gazebosim/gz-fuel-tools/tutorials/index.md

 ### Models

-A common asset stored in an Gazebo Fuel server is a model.
+A common asset stored in a Gazebo Fuel server is a model.
 A model represents an object in simulation.
 A model has a name and a description of its visual and physical properties.
 Models can be as simple as a sphere or complicated as a highly articulated humanoid robot.
 See the full model specification